Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 The exported XML data files contain the energy data.
 Insertion to the database is performed by running

-    $ .\insertData.py
+    $ time python -u ${PATH_TO_SCRIPT}/insertData.py

-in the directory the data files are contained.
+in the directory where the data files are contained.
+The use of `time` is for informational purposes only and is not necessary.

 #### Sample Output of Data Insertion